Alderman .A.A. (Marieke) van den Boom-Witzel

 Heat wanted: September 2025

 Last summer, I was in France with my family.
-I really enjoy those beautiful little French villages.
-This year, a question arose that I still don't have an answer to: how would all these houses be disconnected from the gas grid?
+I can immensely enjoy those beautiful, small French villages.
+This year, a question arose that I still don't have an answer to: how would all these houses have to get off natural gas?
 A question that came up because we are taking important steps in that direction in West Maas en Waal.

-That is a national agreement, which we as a municipality must implement.
-In my view, the government is responsible for supplying utilities such as gas, water, and electricity.
+That is a national agreement that we, as a municipality, must implement.
+In my view, the government is responsible for providing utilities such as gas, water, and electricity.
 But the new way of heating homes in the future is a local responsibility.

 But where do you start?

-We have started investigating the options for disconnecting homes from the gas grid.
-If we switch to electric heating in every home, we will have a problem, because there is not enough electricity to power it all.
-This means that we will explore the possibility of installing a district heating network.
-Research shows that the best option for this within our municipality is north of Zandstraat and west of Molenstraat.
-There are enough homes there to see if we can build a good system to heat the homes using water from the Waal river and heat from a large company.
+We have begun an investigation into the options available to us for transitioning homes away from natural gas.
+If we switch every home to electric heating, we’ll face a problem, because there isn’t enough electricity to power it all.
+That means we’re going to explore whether we can install a district heating network.
+Research shows that the best location for this within our municipality is north of Zandstraat and west of Molenstraat.
+There are enough homes in that area to see if we can build a good system to heat the homes using water from the Waal River and heat from a large company.

-This brings us to the front doors of our residents.
-After all, the warmth must also be brought inside the homes.
-That is why we started with our residents.
-In recent weeks, municipal employees have visited 700 homes to explain the plans.
-And to ask if they would like to join us.
+This brings us right to our residents’ doorsteps.
+After all, the warmth needs to be brought inside their homes as well.
+That’s why we started with our residents.
+Over the past few weeks, city employees have visited 700 homes to explain the plans.
+And to ask if they’d like to join us.
 To my great delight, many residents have indicated that they want to take on this challenge together with us.
-This is a very important step.
-Because without the involvement of our residents, there is no chance of success.
-And when our residents think and act together with us like this, it warms my heart as an alderman.
+This marks a very important step forward.
+Because without the involvement of our residents, there’s simply no chance of success.
+And when our residents think and act alongside us like this, as Alderman , I Alderman feel truly inspired.

 Marieke van den Boom - Witzel